-HCI as a field has been developing at great speed and is integrating new disciplines as well as by expanding into other disciplines.
+HCI as a field has been developing at great speed and is spreading by integrating new disciplines that become part of HCI as well as by expanding into other disciplines.

 Sears and Jacko are positive about this development and write [25, p. xxi]: 'HCI is no longer just an area of specialisation within more traditional academic disciplines, but has developed such that both undergraduate and graduate degrees are available that focus explicitly on the subject.'.
 In an article with the title Is HCI Homeless?
 Grudin is less optimistic.
 He discusses distinguishes HCI from human factors and ergonomics, and from information systems along various dimensions: for instance, discretionary use of technology in HCI versus non-discretionary use of technology in human factors and ergonomics as well as in information systems.

-Liu et al. [19] analysed all papers of the ACM CHI conference of two decades with a total of 3152 papers and 16035 keywords and did a co-word analysis.
-The first decade of 1994 to 2003-compared to the second of 2004 to 2013-had a fixed focus.
-In the second decade the field and the number of publications had grown tremendously (i.e., 702 vs. 2450 papers) and spread into directions such as mobile and social interaction, with novel scenarios such as crowdsourcing and privacy in the online world.
-The authors identify major research themes for the first decade such as computer-supported cooperative work, interaction design, computer-mediated communication; World-Wide Web, empirical study, email; ubiquitous computing, augmented reality, tangible user interface; etc. For the second decade similarities and differences in the most prominent topics could be identified, with topics such as: mobile phone, sustainability, ethnography; ubiquitous computing, privacy, mobile; visualisation, collaboration, user interface; etc. Looking closer into recent trends of the second decade emerging changes can be identified that give an impression on how the publication topics of the ACM CHI conference might evolve in the future.
+Liu et al. [19] analysed all papers of the ACM CHI conference of two decades with a total of 3152 papers and did a co-word analysis based on those papers' 16035 keywords.
+Comparing the first decade of 1994 to 2003 with the second of 2004 to 2013 the first decade HCI had a fixed focus, and in the second decade the field and the number of publications had grown tremendously (i.e., 702 vs. 2450 papers) and spread into directions such as mobile and social interaction, with novel scenarios such as crowdsourcing and privacy in the online world.
+The authors identify major research themes for the first decade such as computer-supported cooperative work, interaction design, computer-mediated communication; World-Wide Web, empirical study, email; ubiquitous computing, augmented reality, tangible user interface; etc. For the second decade similarities and differences in the most prominent topics could be identified, with topics such as: mobile phone, sustainability, ethnography; ubiquitous computing, privacy, mobile; visualisation, collaboration, user interface; etc. Please note that the grouping of the topics is the result of the co-word analysis, and not a semantic grouping of an expert of the field.
+Looking closer into recent trends of the second decade emerging changes can be identified that give an impression on how the publication topics of the ACM CHI conference might evolve in the future.
 For instance, sustainability and ethnography are popular topics, and education, learning, communication, and awareness are backbone topics, and according to the authors need special attention since they are vital for the field.
 The authors conclude that HCI is a diverse and dynamic field with a fast pace of technological development, and a slower but still important pace of theories and models in HCI.
 This corroborates above findings.
 Topics emerge, topics merge, topics interact with each other, and the overall network of keywords has been polycentric.
 Thus the HCI community had been and should remain adaptive in the future.